All sections of trails are OPEN. Check Trail Status for details and information.

 Connecting through the Waimarino...

 Off road Grade 2 - 3 trail approximately 29.4km long from Horopito to National Park through the spectacular Waimarino.
-Connecting across incredible viaducts, past the Last Spike, traversing through the proposed new Pōkākā ecosanctuary and onwards connecting to the Marton Sash and Door in Erua, before arriving at National Park Village
+Connecting across incredible viaducts, past the Last Spike, traversing through the proposed new Pōkākā ecosanctuary and onwards connecting to the Marton Sash and Door in Erua, before arriving at Waimarino - National Park Village

 This section of Mountains to Sea trail is a joint project between Ruapehu District Council and Uenuku.